SUSE/scf/README.md

 time.
 This is the easiest way because we have scripts helping us here.

+__Note:__ To bump the UAA modules start the process here.
+At least step 1 has to be done, to provide the version information.
+Any time after step 1 enter the `src/uaa-fissile-release` and follow the bump instructions in the [UAA README](src/uaa-fissile-release/README.md).

 1. On the host machine run

     ```bash